gvp-257/AnalogControlPanel/examples/Readme.md

 ### Multi Button Pin

-TODO shows how to use one analog input pin to detect which of five buttons was pressed.
+Shows how to use one analog input pin to detect which of five buttons was pressed.
 The example requires five resistors and five button switches as shown in the Readme for MultiButtonPin.
 The technique can be adapted for fewer buttons and maybe one more than five.

 ### Bit Depth 12

-TODO Demonstrates a technique called "oversampling and decimation" to get more precision out of the 10 bit ADC in AVR chips.
+Demonstrates a technique called "oversampling and decimation" to get more precision out of the 10 bit ADC in AVR chips.
 It's not easy and there is no free lunch, though.
-Extra hardware needed.
+Extra hardware needed to provide a noise source - the example uses the tone() function and an R-C attentuator/filter as a sawtooth wave generator.

 ### Test Reading Scatter